blex-max/expos/docs/usage.md

 ### Additional Background Samples

-One or more further indexed alignments (typically a matched normal) can be merged into the Monte-Carlo background with `--bg`, e.g. `--bg other1.bam other2.bam`.
+One or more additional indexed alignmentscan be merged into the Monte-Carlo background with `--bg`, e.g. `--bg other1.bam other2.bam`.
-Supporting reads are always drawn from the primary `ALN` only; the extra samples contribute to the background population against which clustering is simulated.
+Supporting reads are always drawn from the primary `ALN` only; the extra samples contribute to the background population against which statistics are simulated.

 Background samples are only a valid source of statistical power if they were sequenced with the same protocol as the primary sample.
 To guard against this, for each record the pileup of each